Table of Contents

 The Benefits of the Smith Machine Bent Over Row

 The Smith Machine bent-over row is an excellent exercise for anyone looking to target their back and maintain controlled, safe movement.
-It stabilizes the bar path & enables most newbie and veteran lifters to train their back muscles effectively without compromising their form.
+It simplifies the bar path so you can focus on strong pulling mechanics, solid bracing, and consistent tension rep to rep.

 Here’s why it’s worth adding to your routine: